openethereum/openethereum.github.io/FAQ-Basic-Operations,-Configuration,-and-Synchronization.md

 ## Parity uses 100% of disk I/O during sync

-Parity needs high amount of disk usage, and by default your system will allow it to block other programs to access the disk while it's reading and writing.
-On Linux you can use [`ionice`](https://linux.die.net/man/1/ionice), and newer versions of Windows should allow you to navigate to the process (named "parity.exe") in Task Manager, right click, open the "Process priority" sub-menu and select "Background".
+Parity is a disk IO intensive application.
+By default, your system will allow it to block other programs to access the disk while it's reading and writing.
+On Linux, you can use [`ionice`](https://linux.die.net/man/1/ionice), and newer versions of Windows should allow you to navigate to the process (named "parity.exe") in Task Manager, right click, open the "Process priority" sub-menu and select "Background".
 If this menu doesn't appear, you may need to select "More details" at the bottom of the window.
 A WikiHow article with a description of this process on Windows 7 can be found [here](http://www.wikihow.com/Change-Process-Priorities-in-Windows-Task-Manager), and the process is much the same for newer versions of Windows.

 ## What are the different Parity synchronization and pruning modes?